BLOG: Do footballers return to form after a torn cruciate ligament? Monday, 19 November 2018

 Rotterdam School of Management, Erasmus University (RSM) is one of Europe’s top 10 business schools.
 RSM provides ground-breaking research and education furthering excellence in all aspects of management and is based in the international port city of Rotterdam – a vital nexus of business, logistics and trade.
 RSM’s primary focus is on developing business leaders with international careers who can become a force for positive change by carrying their innovative mindset into a sustainable future.
 Our first-class range of bachelor, master, MBA, PhD and executive programmes encourage them to become critical, creative, caring and collaborative thinkers and doers.
 Study information and activities for future students, executives and alumni are also organised from the RSM office in Chengdu, China. www.rsm.nl

-For more information about RSM or this release, please contact Ivo Martijn, communications manager for RSM, on +31 10 408 2028 or by email at email@example.com.
+For more information about RSM or this release, please contact Ivo Martijn, media officer for RSM, on +31 10 408 2028 or by email at email@example.com.